jonatanYanovsky/Fun-with-Node-js/README.md

-# Fun-with-Node-js
-Proof that I know Node.js and SQLite
+# Fun-with-Node-js --> to be renamed and pushed to a new project

 To run website: